-When you read this post you probably already know: Cyberpunk 2077 hype did not paid off.
+When you read this post, you probably already know: the Cyberpunk 2077 hype did not pay off.
 However, I would like to explore some personal insights.

-As a Role Playing Game, you are being someone else.
-A player might spend an whole hour tweaking the characters appearance, hair, weight, eye lashes.
-Then calmly considering to spent the scarce points each attribute.
+As a Role Playing Game, you are someone else.
+A player might spend one full hour just tweaking the characters’ appearances, hair, weight, and eyelashes.
+Then calmly considering spending the scarce points on each attribute.
 One is not creating himself/herself, but a different being.
-Maybe a projection or simply experimenting unique approaches.
+Maybe a projection or simply experimenting with unique approaches.

-Shooters are much easier to do in first person.
-CDPR said they opted for the first person approach as part of the vision that the player should feel he is actually there.
-They even removed some features of the game because it was not working well in a first person.
+Shooters are much easier to do in first-person.
+CDPR said they opted for the first-person approach as part of the vision that the player should feel he is indeed there.
+They even removed some features of the game because it was not working well in the first-person.

 But as I said before, since one spent so much love creating the character, it would be a wiser decision if one would see it more often.
 A third person would be a better decision.
 It was more valuable to see the custom V fighting than was seeing Geralt’s.

-The result is that I have never really connected to the character that I personally created.
+The result is that I have never really connected to the character that I created.

-Also, there is a second take on character creation that is very unique to Cyberpunk 2077 universe: augmentations and down-the-line customizations.
-A game advertize as being open regarding your physical appearance, I was noted by many the lack of visual modification during the game.
-Not even changing the hair style, present in a much less relevant The Witcher 3, was absent.
+Also, there is a second take on character creation that is unique to Cyberpunk 2077 universe: augmentations and down-the-line customizations.
+A game advertised as being open regarding your physical appearance, it was noted by many the lack of visual modification during the game.
+Not even changing the hairstyle, present in a much less relevant The Witcher 3, was absent.

 The game was plagued by technical issues.
-There are hundreds of videos in Youtube with hilarious situations.
-CDPR had to reimburse several players and it was removed by Playstation Store days after the release, due the impossible state!
+There are hundreds of videos on YouTube with hilarious situations.
+CDPR had to reimburse many players, and it was removed by the PlayStation Store days after the release, due to the impossible state!

-I personally had no crashes but a ton of buggy behaviors.
-Citizens reactions, random explosions, enemies misbehavior.
+I had no crashes but a ton of buggy behaviors.
+Citizens’ reactions, random explosions, and enemies’ misbehavior.
 In some critical emotional moments, a bug can spoil the fun.
 I finished the game trying to do ALL the achievements.
-But one was impossible to achieve due a bug in a side mission.
+But one was impossible to achieve due to a bug in a side mission.

-I was hopping to drive like a vagabond, exploring each inch of the city.
-But instead I was using the tele transportation all the time.
+I was hoping to drive like a vagabond, exploring each inch of the city.
+But instead, I was using teleportation all the time.

-The pace that the fixes were coming were also much desirable.
-I finished the game in 3 months, but a small number of patches were released back them.
+The pace that the fixes were coming was also much desirable.
+I finished the game in 3 months, but some patches were released back then.
 CDPR always had a top-in-industry attitude regarding enhancing their games after release, but this time I believe they are subpar.

 At the very beginning, you have to choose the background story.
 There are 3 possible starting conditions.
 And the first act considers this choice important, pointing to it frequently.

 Then it becomes irrelevant.
-The mid game is a generic Ubisoft open world game or GTA.
-V is in a brink of dying, but the open world nature let her have romantic relationships, racing, and helping other people that, frankly, could wait until you solve your most important issue.
+The mid-game is a generic Ubisoft open-world game or GTA.
+V is on a brink of death, but the game’s open-world nature let her have romantic relationships, racing, and help other people that, frankly, could wait until you solve your most significant issue.

-While not very original “there is a dude inside your head”, their take is quite unique e grounded.
-However, CDPR opted to use other very boring tropes like “I died but I’m too special so I reborn”.
+While not very original “there is a dude inside your head”, their take is unique and grounded.
+However, CDPR opted to use other very boring tropes like “He was supposed to die, but he miraculously survived”.
 No need to put a bullet in V’s head to wake her up in the next scene.

-The mid-game is a “ensemble a killer team” theme.
-It was nice but the team and the final mission is less like Ocean’s Eleven and more The Avengers: group a team of 3 guys and storm into the castle.
-A good point is the insertion of several recurring characters in side-missions.
-From love-affairs, super AI or ex-cops, the player start to care about them after some time.
+The mid-game is an “ensemble a killer team” theme.
+It was nice but the team and the final mission are less like Ocean’s Eleven and more like The Avengers: group a team of 3 guys and storm into the castle.
+A good point is the insertion of several recurring characters in side missions.
+From love affairs to super AI or ex-cops, the player starts to care about them after some time.

-The final orchestrated act was also lacking due a single biggest factor, imho: there are no good villains.
-A good villain have to be seeing, tasted, and feared often.
+The final orchestrated act was also lacking due to a single biggest factor, IMHO: there are no good villains.
+A good villain has to be seen, tasted, and feared often.
 If you show Adam Smasher only once, 50 hours late you could not care less about him.
-The other Arasaka family members the same.
+The other Arasaka family members are the same.

-Think about great movie and video game villains.
-They have a considerable amount of screen time so the viewer have the chance to witness his evil intentions.
+Think about the great movie and video game villains.
+They have a considerable amount of screen time, so the viewer has the chance to witness his evil intentions.
 Darth Vader, Joker, Glados, LeChuck, Ganon, Bowser.

 As one of the first games I have ever pre-ordered, I must say that knew what was coming.
 If I waited for some reviews first…

-Cyberpunk 2077 is a ambitious project and several parts of it show it.
-However, despite the strong beginning, it becomes a generic open world game with amazing graphics.
+Cyberpunk 2077 is an ambitious project and several parts of it show it.
+However, despite the strong beginning, it becomes a generic open-world game with amazing graphics.

-I finished the game, and most of the achievements.
+I finished the game and most of the achievements.
 100+ hours on it.
-Yet, I fell disappointed.
-I event might get back to it in a couple of months or years, with extra content and several enhancements.
+Yet, I feel disappointed.
+I even may get back to it in a couple of months or years, with extra content and numerous enhancements.